Twilson95/Crypto_Arbitrage_Dashboard/docs/triangular_arbitrage.md

 The `run_triangular_arbitrage.py` script monitors real-time order books and evaluates configured triangular routes.
 By default it only reports opportunities and does **not** attempt to place any orders.

+At the top of the script you will find a handful of boolean defaults (for example `ENABLE_EXECUTION_DEFAULT`, `LIVE_TRADING_DEFAULT`, and `USE_TESTNET_DEFAULT`).
+Toggle these flags to quickly change the runner's behaviour without modifying your command line each time.
+CLI arguments still override the inline defaults when explicitly supplied.

 ## Usage

 ```